OpenBB-finance/OpenBB/website/content/bot/reference/discord/flow/sumweek.md

 # sumweek

-This command retrieves the Graph Total Premium weekly summary for a given stock ticker.
-The summary includes the amount of premium that was paid for Graph Total options for the given week, as well as the volume of options traded and other important metrics.
-This summary can be used to track and analyze the stock's performance over a given period of time.
+This command allows the user to retrieve the top flow for the week for Calls and Puts by stock.
+This will provide the user with an overview of the market's current sentiment towards a particular stock as well as an overall view of the market's sentiment towards all stocks.

 ### Usage